-Leaders throughout the international community recognize that anti-money laundering (AML) and counter-terrorist financing (CFT) measures are powerful tools that are effective in the fight against corruption.
+Leaders throughout the international community recognize that anti-money laundering (AML) and counter-terrorist financing (CFT) measures are powerful tools in their fight against corruption.

 In line with the international mindset, the Union Government set up the Financial Intelligence Unit India(FIU-IND) in November 2004.
 FIU-IND is an independent body and reports directly to the Economic Intelligence Council (EIC) headed by the Finance Minister.
 It is government’s brain to prevent money laundering and related crimes.
 The FIU-IND has three major roles: (1) Receives financial information pursuant to country’s anti-money laundering laws; (2) Analyzes and processes such information; and (3) Disseminates the information to appropriate national and international authorities, to support anti-money laundering efforts.